ukizet/rclone_scripts/README.md

 # About

-You need to create config.sh so it could work correctly.
+You need to create .env so it could work correctly.
 Example:
 ```sh
 BASEBRAINY="$HOME/Documents/BaseBrainy/"
 BASEBRAINYREMOTE="remote:BaseBrainy/"